ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

-24/07/2023: Last week I visited Prof. Thorsten Strufe and his research group at KIT, spending a wonderful week in Karlsruhe.
+24/07/2023: This week I visited Prof. Thorsten Strufe and his research group at KIT, spending a wonderful week in Karlsruhe.

 11/07/2023: I participated in a panel on Data Protection in an AI-Driven World organised by the UK Internet Governance Forum, talking about how we can evaluate the privacy risks of AI models.